Oceania (The Smashing Pumpkins album): Release and promotion

 The album was tentatively scheduled to be released on September 1, 2011, but the release date was pushed to June 19, 2012.
 On March 27, 2012, EMI/Caroline Distribution announced that it has entered into an exclusive agreement with Martha's Music to release the album on June 19, 2012.
 In late May 2012, the band announced that they were holding an event called "Imagine Oceania", requesting fans to take and submit their own photos for the album.
 On June 12, the album was made available to stream in full via iTunes.
 The album also became available for full streaming on Spotify, SoundCloud, Spinner, and Ustream.
 Corgan appeared on The Howard Stern Show on June 19, performing an acoustic version of "Tonight, Tonight".
 Howard Stern interviewed Corgan for more than an hour and premiered "Violet Rays" from the album.
 On June 21, 2012, "The Celestials" was released as the album's first single.
 They performed the song on The Tonight Show with Jay Leno on August 23, 2012.
 "Panopticon" was released as the second single on September 15, 2012.

 In 2014, the song "My Love is Winter" was featured on the soundtrack for the video game Watch Dogs.

 The album cover features the North Shore Sanitary District Tower.

+Oceania: Live in NYC is a concert film recorded at Brooklyn’s new Barclays Center in New York City on December 10, 2012.
+The concert was released on several home audio and video formats on September 24, 2013.
+The show includes a performance of Oceania in full.